 Supply List

-Click on any of the graphics below to shop for the products to create this card at home:
+Click on any of the graphics below to shop for the products to create these shaped cards and tags at home:

 Measurements and Details

-Basic White cardstock panel measuring 5 1/4 x 4 embossed with the Traditional Wreath 3D Embossing Folder
+Real Red card stock panel measuring 5 1/4 x 4, embossed with the Forever Plaid Embossing Folder.

-In December, make an online purchase of $50 (before tax, shipping, and any redeemed rewards) and I’ll send you the ingredients (excluding stamped elements and gems), to create one each of the four cards pictured above.
-Make a $75 purchase (before tax, shipping, and any redeemed rewards), and you’ll receive the card kit and a full package of the 2025-2027 In Color Flat Pearls.
+Are you ready for Christmas in July?
+In July, make an online purchase of $50 (before tax, shipping, and any redeemed rewards) and I’ll send you the ingredients (excluding stamped elements and gems), to create one each of the four projects pictured above.
+Make a $75 purchase (before tax, shipping, and any redeemed rewards), and you’ll receive the card kit and a full package of the Iridescent Pearl Basic Jewels.
+(In addition, when you make a $75 purchase, you earn the opportunity to purchase Stampin’ Up!’s Product of the Month for just $5 offered by Stampin’ Up!)

 Kits include envelopes, all cut card stock and die cut pieces, linen thread, and ribbon.
 Sorry, no stamped images as per Stampin’ Up! policy.